Jerwins/notes/_posts/2024-07-06-Honda-City-2024-Elegant-Edition-Initial-Impressions.md

 Grand Vitara Smart Hybrid Sigma model - We loved this car.
 Jesus Christ!
 This thing had to be the most VFM base variant in GV.
 It surprisingly had more features for a base model.

-- DRLs
-- 17” wheels
-- Keyless entry
-- Sliding Armrest
-- Stunning rear profile
-- Auto start/stop button
-- Tilt & telescopic steering
-- 210mm ground clearance
-- Automatic AC Climate Control
-- Mild hybrid (~2/3 Kmpl difference)
+- DRLs, 17” wheels, Keyless entry, Sliding Armrest, Stunning rear profile, Auto start/stop button, Tilt & telescopic steering, 210mm ground clearance, Automatic AC Climate Control, Mild hybrid (~2/3 Kmpl difference)

 The salesperson was very knowledgeable and explained everything clearly.
 Cleared all my doubts.
 The 30k exchange bonus was enticing.
 The choice became easier when we realized this doesn’t come with an infotainment system (we had a spare Pioneer 5290BT which we bought for SWIFT) but had a provision for one with two speakers already fitted (if I remember correctly).
 Everything about this car felt amazing….until our friends got involved :D XL6 and GV owners started messaging about battery drain, replacement costs, warranty woes, and started scaring us about battery concerns.
 We had to take a step back and contemplate if we needed a smart hybrid car (And would it last for at least 10 years hassle-free?).
 That path lead to us dropping plans but this car stays in my heart.

 WAR - 4.8/5

 Hyundai Creta - We dropped this due to high cost and lower variants did not seem value for money.
 SX Tech and nLine models looked good but to be honest, I never liked Creta.
 The front grill looked odd.
 The back looks sexy.
 Overall it was a tiny tin can moving.
 I have experienced a lot of bad Creta drivers on the highway and I grew a deep distaste for this car.
-No offense to good owners.
+No offence to good owners.

  WAR - 2/5